Mohak-Tripathi/Interview-Prepration-Guide-Forever/CodeToProduction/Checklist.md

 ### **0 Optimize Docker Setup**
-✅ **Dockerizing the entire application:** to avoid "it works in my application".
+✅ **Dockerizing the entire application:** to avoid "it works in my application"..

 ### **1️⃣ Optimize Docker Setup**
 ✅ **Multi-stage builds:** Reduce the final image size for production.